Ultimate Guide on How to Plan your Trip to Austria

 Step 4.
 Passports, Visa, Immunisation

-At this stage of your planning, it is a good idea to check the validity of your passport and see if you require a visa.
+At this stage of your planning, it is advisable to verify the validity of your passport and determine if you require a visa.

 Also, check to see if any immunisations are required.